-Mother’s Day (母の日) takes place on the second Sunday in May, and while not an intrinsic part of Japanese culture, the holiday has been adopted in the country.
+Mother’s Day (母の日) takes place on the second Sunday in May.
+While not an intrinsic part of Japanese culture, the holiday has been adopted in the country.
 Most people will send flowers to their mothers, especially red carnations, which symbolize familial love in Japan.

 The mother is arguably the most revered figure in Mexican family and society.
 It’s therefore no surprise that Mother’s Day (Día de la Madre) in Mexico, which is always on May 10th, is a serious holiday.
 When it falls on a weekday, most mothers do not go to work.
-Employers often allow people to take the day off, or work a half day, in order to be able to go see their mothers, share a big meal, and bring flowers, cards, and gifts.
+Employers often allow people to take the day off, or work a half day.
+This way, they can go see their mothers, share a big meal, and bring flowers, cards, and gifts.
 Some may even hire mariachi bands to deliver a serenata early in the morning.

 Mother’s Day (יוֹם הָאֵם) was changed to Family Day (יוֹם הַמִשְּפָּחָה) in the 1990s to reflect changing family norms, although many still call it Mother’s Day.
 It is celebrated on the Hebrew date of the death of Henrietta Szold (founder of Hadassah), Shevat 30, which typically falls in January – February.